BA (Honours) Interior Design

 A portfolio of creative design work available for consideration at interview and GCSE mathematics and English at grade C or above, plus one of the following

-• 280 points with at least 160 points from two full A Levels or BTEC National qualifications, or one AVCE double award.
-You must have an A level or BTEC National qualification in art and design.
+• 280 points including at least 160 points from two GCE/VCE A levels, or BTEC National qualifications, or one AVCE double award.
 AS levels and Key Skills may count towards these points.

 • Access – an Access to HE Diploma with at least 45 credits at level 3 and 15 credits at level 2.
 At least 15 level 3 credits must be at merit grade or above, in an art and design-related programme from a QAA-recognised Access to HE course, or an equivalent Access to HE certificate